-The Department of Counseling Psychology and Guidance Services (CPSY) was ranked 11th for scholarly productivity in four esteemed psychology journals, according to a study published in The Counseling Psychologist in 2005.
+The Department of Counseling Psychology and Guidance Services (CPSY) was ranked 11th for scholarly productivity in four esteemed psychology journals, according to a study published in The Counseling Psychologist in 2005 and 8th in publications in The Counseling Psychologist in a study conducted in 2010.
 The American Psychological Association of Graduate Students recognized our Department as the 2005 Department of the Year.
-Three of our students were honored with the prestigious Ball State University Distinguished Doctoral Dissertation of the Year Award.
+Three of our students were honored with the prestigious Ball State University Distinguished Doctoral Dissertation of the Year Award and one student has received an APA Minority Fellowship.

 Ball State University was ranked as the nation's top wireless campus in a 2005 survey conducted by Intel Corporation and published in U.S. News & World Report.
-Additionally, in 2007, at its Annual National Role Models Conference, Minority Access recognized Ball State as a university committed to diversity.
+Additionally, in 2007, at its Annual National Role Models

+Conference, Minority Access recognized Ball State as a university committed to diversity.
 In 2006 and 2007, The Princeton Review named Ball State as one of the best universities in the Midwest.